 1. Start With Small Steps and a Positive Attitude

 Nothing wears down your reserves of willpower and motivation more than the feeling that you've bitten off more than you can chew.
 Overwhelm quickly leads to cheating, a negative attitude, and giving up.
 However, something as simple as smiling can boost dopamine levels; try it.
 Starting with small steps will allow you to feel a consistent sense of progress and accomplishment.

 Try This Today:

 - Dedicate just one meal a day to healthy, whole foods.
 Preferably organic and raw.

 - If you're starting a new fitness routine, start with a 30-minute walk and build it up.

 - Don't forget to take a "get up and stretch" break every few hours during your workday.

 - Practice gratitude every day.

-- Give someone a compliment, it will boost your happiness and theirs.
+- Compliment someone; it will boost your happiness and theirs.